bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 The first step in the process is to extract the sequence reads with soft-clipped alignments.
-We will simplify matters by applying a simple `awk` command to filter records within an input BAM file with a CIGAR string containing an 'S' character, indicating that the alignment has been soft clipped.
-The filtering used in the production pipeline was more discerning taking into account that the following step searches for 20 nucleotide flanking sequences either side of the breakpoint and that shorter clipped regions will not yield matches.
+We will simplify matters by applying a simple `awk` command to filter records from an input BAM file that have a CIGAR string containing an 'S' character, indicating that the alignment has been soft clipped.
+The filtering used in the production pipeline was more discerning, taking into account that the subsequent step in the workflow searches for 20-nucleotide flanking sequences either side of the breakpoint and that shorter clipped portions of reads are unlikely to have matches for these query sequences.

 Here is the command for the first step: